-All activities supported through the Small Grants scheme must be implemented during the Football People action weeks in October 2018, using the Football People branding.
+All activities supported through the Small Grants scheme must be implemented during the Football People weeks in October 2019, using the Football People branding.

 Fare encourages applicants to develop ideas for new activities and to seek innovative forms of activism to reach people and raise awareness of discrimination.
 Be creative!